doug3236/ABWProfilePatches/README.md

       will replace the A2B1 table inside Profile.icm.
 Discard the "_adj" profile. and install the first.

 ## Installation
-A Windows x86 (32 bit) executable is provided.
+A Windows x64 (64 bit) executable is provided.
 For those that wish to use Linux or iOS, there is standard source code.
 The provided C++17 code is portable and requires no libraries.
-Just load the `.h` and `.cpp` files in the same directory, compile the source files, and link into an executable.
+A Visual Studio 2019 project is provided but one can also just load the `.h` and `.cpp` files in the same directory, compile the source files, and link into an executable.

-### ABW v Printing Black and White in Full Color Mode
+### Comparing Printing Black and White in Full Color Mode
 The second step in making the synthesized patch sets has an additional feature.
 It prints out a distribution that shows how much dE20000 variation occurs between steps of 5 and 15.
 This provides information on how smooth the neutral tone transitions are.
 Additionally,